godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The best teacher is experience and not through someone's distorted point of view.
+> A gentleman is one who puts more into the world than he takes out.
-> — *Jack Kerouac*
+> — *George Bernard Shaw*

-_Last updated: Mon Aug  4 02:21:30 UTC 2025_
+_Last updated: Tue Aug  5 02:09:24 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>